-At the time of the audit, Telligen was recruiting to fill one vacancy in the practice facilitation unit, to return to a full complement of eight facilitators.
-Telligen otherwise was in compliance with key program requirements, including conducting onsite assessments of provider adherence to clinical and office management best practices and providing ongoing assistance with quality improvement activities.
+Telligen also was in compliance with key practice facilitation program requirements, including staffing; conducting onsite assessments of provider adherence to clinical and office management best practices; and providing ongoing assistance with quality improvement activities.
 Quality improvement is enhanced by using CareMeasuresTM, an electronic patient registry that facilitates the management of chronically ill patients.
 Providers also use CareMeasuresTM to report to Telligen on their adherence to patient care guidelines and, depending on their performance, to qualify for incentive payments.